ch-praneeth-08/demo/README.md

 # demo
+Praneeth Reddy
-Learning to use Git and GitHub
+Learning to use Git and GitHub.